 Laundry detergent sheets have emerged as an alternative: lightweight and dissolvable, the paper-thin sheets of dry but pliable laundry detergent have provided an alternative for carrying laundry detergent and luggage without allocating a large amount of space or weight.
 There’s just one problem: laundry detergent sheets are really, relatively, expensive.

 The following section may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

 Cost of Travel Laundry Detergent vs Laundry Detergent Sheets

 At the time of writing this article, the price for namebrand laundry detergent at my local big box store comes to about $.17 per load.
-The best-selling laundry detergent sheets on Amazon come to about $.65 per load.
-While it’s certainly not a budget-busting number, travel laundry detergent sheets are significantly more expensive than using laundry bar detergent for travel laundry, with Latin America’s favorite bar detergent coming in at around $.06 per load.
+Travel laundry detergent sheets are significantly more expensive than using laundry bar detergent for travel laundry, with Latin America’s favorite bar detergent coming in at around $.06 per load.
 Laundry detergent purchased in laundromats or in travel-size containers may cost up to $2-$3 per load.
-Packets of liquid detergent marketed for travelers cost around $1.25 per load.
+Packets of liquid detergent marketed for travelers costs around $1.25 per load.

 $.17 per load: namebrand detergent bought in bulk

-$.65 per load: best-selling laundry detergent sheets on Amazon
+$.65 per load: best-selling laundry detergent sheets at Amazon

 $.06 per load: Zote bar detergent